ethschan/SnakeDoc/README.md

-# SnakeDoc: Automated Java-Doc Style Documentation Generator for Arduino/C++ 📜🐍
+# SnakeDoc: Automated Java-Doc Style Documentation Generator for Arduino C

-SnakeDoc is a tool designed to generate Java-doc style website documentation for Arduino/C++ code. if your code comments follow a standardized format, SnakeDoc will generate comprehensive documentation for you.
+SnakeDoc is a tool designed to generate Java-doc style website documentation for Arduino C code. if your code comments follow a standardized format, SnakeDoc will generate comprehensive documentation for you.

 ## Features

-    Automated Generation: SnakeDoc will automatically generate documentation for yuour Arduion/C++ code provided it is properly commented.
+    Automated Generation: SnakeDoc will automatically generate documentation for yuour Arduion C code provided it is properly commented.
     Java-doc Style: Familiar Java-doc style documentation for developers acquainted with Java's documentation style.

 ## Prerequisites

-    Arduino/C++ codebase with comments in the SnakeDoc standardized format.
+    Arduino C codebase with comments in the SnakeDoc standardized format.

 ## Usage

     1. Clone the repository.
-    2. Run SnakeDoc on your Arduino/C++ project.
+    2. Run SnakeDoc on your Arduino C project.
     3. Navigate to the generated documentation website.

 ## Example Format